epfl-ada/ada-2023-project-klech/README.md

-# Man vs AI: A Comparison of Human and LLM Wikispeedia Strategy
+# Human vs AI: A Comparison of Human and LLM Wikispeedia Strategy

 *Klech:*